K4ryuu/CS2-Egg/docs/features/vpk-sync.md

 **Script Features:**

-- ✅ **Input validation** - Validates all configuration paths and URLs for security
+- - **Input validation** - Validates all configuration paths and URLs for security
-- ✅ **Lock file mechanism** - Prevents concurrent execution (safe for cron)
+- - **Lock file mechanism** - Prevents concurrent execution (safe for cron)
-- ✅ **Live progress** - Real-time output during SteamCMD operations
+- - **Live progress** - Real-time output during SteamCMD operations
-- ✅ **SteamCMD native checks** - Automatic disk space and version validation
+- - **SteamCMD native checks** - Automatic disk space and version validation
-- ✅ **Graceful degradation** - Continues even if optional features fail
+- - **Graceful degradation** - Continues even if optional features fail

 **Prerequisites for the update script:**

 - **Required for auto-restart:** `docker` must be installed if you enable automatic server restarts (`AUTO_RESTART_SERVERS=true`)
   - Docker is typically already installed on Pterodactyl nodes
-- **Auto-installed:** SteamCMD will be downloaded automatically if not present
+- **Auto-installed:** SteamCMD will be installed via package manager if not present
+  - Requires Ubuntu/Debian with multiverse repository enabled
+  - Script automatically handles i386 architecture and dependencies

 #### Download and Configure